-Why choose to buy these specialized shoes at all?
+Why choose to buy specialized trail running shoes at all?
 After all, before about 20 years ago there was no such thing as a trail running shoe and yet people still accomplished amazing things running on trails or even up and down mountains.
 Certainly, it is possible to run on your local trails in your favorite road shoe, and indeed some people choose to do exactly that.
-However, we believe that if you intend to make trails your primary running surface you will be much happier if you invest in a dedicated pair of trail running shoes.
+However, we believe that if you intend to make trails your primary running surface, you will be much happier if you invest in a dedicated pair of trail running shoes.
 Simply put, this footwear is designed for off-road travel and includes many design features not found on a road-specific model.

-Trail shoes typically feature a far more aggressive outsole with durable, sticky rubber, and include large lugs for added traction on dirt, mud, or snow.
+Trail shoes typically feature a far more aggressive outsole with durable, sticky rubber, and include large lugs for added traction on dirt, mud, and snow.
 They frequently have a rock plate in the midsole, which helps absorb blows to the underside of your foot.
-When trail running or racing, it is very common to end up with wet feet, whether from crossing streams, running over a snowfield, or merely by absorbing the morning dew off the grass along the path.
+When trail running or racing, it is common to end up with wet feet, whether from crossing streams, running over a snowfield, or merely by absorbing the morning dew off the grass along the path.
 Manufacturers know this and have gone to great lengths to design uppers made of breathable materials that will quickly shed water.
 They also try to balance breathability with durability by choosing materials that will protect against abrasion and hold up to abuse for a long time.
 These are all qualities that trail running shoe designers consider first, and are not typically necessary for a road running model.

 Types of Trail Running Shoes